All Episodes

 Graham is a former reporter for the London Economist and the London Times.

-He is a hell of a writer and a hell of a nice guy and extremely interested in the truth as as I am and we have met he spent the last weekend here when the NBC show on the Mysterious Origins of Man was airing NBC brought him over to do some promos so we have an occasion to spend the entire weekend together going over a lot of data both in terms of our work on the moon and Mars and in terms of his interest in former ancient Civilizations which time and events have erased from current human memory.
+So we had an occasion to spend the entire weekend together going over a lot of data, both in terms of our work on the moon and Mars and in terms of his interest in former ancient civilizations, which time and events have erased from current human memory.

 And one of the things that is really converging here is that it's becoming more and more probable that we are not the first.

-More earthquakes, more volcanoes, leading towards some great catastrophic occurrence.
+More earthquakes, more volcanoes leading towards some great catastrophic occurrence.

-So one of the models has been that when the previous civilizations realized their number was up, a group, an elite, Tried to preserve themselves through availing themselves of various options.
+So one of the models has been that when the previous civilizations realized their number was up, a group, an elite, tried to preserve themselves through availing themselves of various options, up to and including digging big holes in the ground and hiding and hoping it would go away, or hoping they could come out after it had gone away.

-Now what's interesting is that in the American Southwest, not far from you, in fact surrounding you, Mark, right?
+Now, what's interesting is that in the American southwest, not far from you, in fact surrounding you, there are several Native American tribes who have some remarkable legends.

 It turns out that Graham and I were there within a week of each other and didn't even know each other at that point.

-To try to get a historical perspective from the elders of these tribes as to their own history, their oral tradition.
+So our work was converging to try to get an historical perspective from the elders of these tribes as to their own history, their oral traditions, in terms of prophecies for the future, the so-called Hopi prophecies being the best known of these ideas that time is cyclic,

-Of which this one is going to come to an end like the other ones did.
+that civilizations are cyclic, and there have been preceding worlds or suns or epochs of which this one is going to come to an end like the other ones did.

 There is, yes.

-Well, and you have spent many programs, and I'm sure you're going to spend a lot more.
+And you have spent many programs, and I'm sure you're going to spend a lot more.

 All right.

-And I gotta say that I think the Graham is 100% right and we're going to have some very interesting news to report soon on that front.
+Well, I have been quietly, through my sources, digging into the evidentiary record, and I've got to say that I think that Graham is 100% right, and we're going to have some very interesting news to report soon on that front.

-Now why is Hoagland and company, the Mars mission, interested in ancient technical civilizations on Earth?
+Now, why is Hoagland and company, the Mars mission, interested in ancient technical civilizations on Earth?

-Well, the obvious answer, guys, is that if we're not the first, But maybe the stuff we're seeing out in the solar system is not E.T.
+Well, the obvious answer, guys, is that if we're not the first, then maybe the stuff we're seeing out in the solar system is not E.T. stuff, but our stuff.

-And we have just forgotten that we used to do those great and wondrous things because several intervening cycles of destruction and memory loss have intervened so that we're now down to the titration of the titration of the titration and almost nobody remembers except in myth and legend and Native American tradition.
+And we have just forgotten that we used to do those great and wondrous things because several intervening cycles of destruction and memory loss have intervened so that we're now down to the titration of the titration of the titration, and almost nobody remembers except in myth and legend and Native American tradition.

-Doug, great holes, then there might be interest in finding those great holes.
+Well, if somebody dug great holes, then there might be interest in finding those great holes.

 And who would have the resources and the ability to lie on a global scale and carry out such a program?